-Homily (Reflection) for Monday of the Twenty-Third Week in Ordinary Time (II) (10th September, 2018) on the Gospel
+Homily (Reflection) for Monday of the Twenty-Third Week in Ordinary Time (I) (06th September, 2021) on the Gospel

 Topic: Make others smile.

 It was another Sabbath day in today’s gospel, a man with withered right hand was in the synagogue where Jesus was teaching.
-The scribes and the Pharisees were more interested in finding accusation against Jesus than bettering the poor condition of the man.
+The scribes and the Pharisees were more interested in accusations against Jesus than bettering the poor condition of the man.
 Jesus knew their evil intention yet He said to the man, “Come and stand here.”
-When he had done that, Jesus first queried those crouched in hiding, “I ask you, is it lawful to do good or to do harm on the Sabbath, to save life or to destroy it?”
+When he had done that, Jesus first queried, “I ask you, is it lawful to do good or to do harm on the Sabbath, to save life or to destroy it?”
 He then said to the man, “Stretch out your hand.”
 The man did so, and his hand was restored.

-It is certain that some are not happy whenever they see smiles of joy on the faces of others.
-Anything that brings about this is their enemy.
-Just as Jesus was not deterred, go on and restore smiles on the faces of others.
-Remember that some will not be happy but that is the will of God.
-So do not be deterred.
-Fear not (Zech 8:13; Jn 16:33).
-They will not succeed for the battle is the Lords, cf. 1Sam 17:47; 2Chro 20:15.
+Some are not happy whenever they see smiles on the faces of others.
+And anything that brings about this instantly becomes their enemy.
+However, just as Jesus was not deterred, we ought to go on and restore smiles on the faces of our brothers and sisters.
+It is the will of God.
+God want us to go about doing good.
+And we should not be deterred.
+Fear not.
+They will not succeed for the battle is the Lords, cf. 1Sam 17:47; 2Chr 20:15.

 Thought for today: Plan and do good.